 MBRC stimulus package

-MBRC has approved a $32.9m stimulus package for the 2020/21 financial year to assist residents, community groups, community clubs and business experiencing financial distress, along with accelerating works to help business and local people employed on local projects.
+MBRC approved a $34.2m stimulus package for the 2020/21 financial year to assist residents, community groups, community clubs and business experiencing financial distress, along with accelerating works to help business and local people employed on local projects.

-It delivers specific relief actions for at-risk groups including ratepayers in financial distress, struggling community groups and clubs, and food businesses that have been forced to shut or fundamentally change their operations.
+It has delivered specific relief actions for at-risk groups including ratepayers in financial distress, struggling community groups and clubs, and food businesses that have been forced to shut or fundamentally change their operations.

 Emergency interim package